Access key links:

 Executive Director

 Simon previously worked at the Sector Skills Development Agency and, before that, held a number of senior roles in government relating to skills, small business development and regional development.
+This included running the Enterprise Allowance Scheme, the creation of Business Link and more recently establishing the UK wide network of Sector Skills Councils.
+He has also worked at the regional level, managing the relationship with Training and Enterprise Councils and the launch of the Learning and Skills Council and Regional Development Agency in Yorkshire.

 Simon is a graduate of Bradford University, is a Fellow of the Chartered Institute of Personnel and Development and lives in Sheffield.